-Apply here: Register now or contact us for more information.
+Apply here: Email to register or ask questions.
 Please also review our Financial Policies and the FAQ.

 This will be a very fast-paced summer travel camp that covers a lot of ground and environments.
 On our first day we’ll wake up on the Bautista Lazo family farm in Teotitlán del Valle serenaded by roosters and braying donkeys.
 Leonor, one of our Zapotec hosts (pictured above) will tour the market with us and will introduce us to local sellers, identify unfamiliar fruits and vegetables, and help us find the most delicious breakfast treats.
 Samuel will introduce us to his kissing bulls and we’ll help snuggle the goats.
 We’ll spend two days exploring the village, learning to weave, and riding horses.

 The second phase of our trip will be an introduction to life in the mountains of the Sierra Norte at 10,000 feet above sea level.
 Eli and Rufina will introduce us the their miniature deer, we’ll catch chickens, and learn Rufina’s family recipe for tortillas and mole.
 With full bellies, we’ll hike up to ziplines and a suspension bridge that overlook miles and miles of gorgeous pine forests.